graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-05/papers/2025-06-01-soft-thinking.md

 In *Soft Thinking*, the authors propose a training-free approach to latent reasoning, in which the "concept tokens" are a probability-weighted mixture of the token embeddings.

 <img src="{{ page.image_dir | append: 'soft-thinking-schematic.png' | relative_url }}" alt="Visualisation of the Soft Thinking method.">
-<figcaption>*Soft Thinking* replaces discrete tokens with soft, abstract *concept tokens*, enabling reasoning in continuous concept space.</figcaption>
+<figcaption>Figure 2: Soft Thinking replaces discrete tokens with soft, abstract concept tokens, enabling reasoning in continuous concept space.</figcaption>

 ### Their method